-This is one of the few bright spots in Windows 10 these days, as most updates just lead to anger and frustration because of bugs that crash systems and break functionality.
+This feature is welcome news, as Windows 10 headlines continue to be more about frustrating updates that lead to bugs that crash systems and break functionality.
 But giving power back to the users?
 We're all in favor for these new options, which let you either uninstall the assistant's app or brave the command line to remove it like you're clearing gunk from the gutters.

 There are two ways to disable Cortana, as outlined by Windows Latest.
 You can either stop it from automatically opening when you boot your PC (the easier way), or remove the new Cortana app from Windows 10 (which is a little harder).
 We've got full instructions below.